 We will consider procedural specifications of functions and construct satisfying functions using step-indexing.
 Step-indexing applies whenever the recursion of the specification can be interpreted as size recursion.
+Interestingly, the construction of satisfying functions with step-indexing does not require size recursion.

-18.1 Basic Size Recursion Operator
+17.1 Basic Size Recursion Operator